Cross-platform interchange: Weesp

 The Weesp railway station railway lines towards Amsterdam Centraal station and Schiphol railway station to the west and Hilversum and Flevoland to the east come together, and offer a cross-platform transfer in the same cardinal directions, with train arrival times coördinated.
 Because local trains are overtaken by intercity trains (who do not stop here), local trains stand at the station a long time (sometimes 11 minutes scheduled, on trains with a 15mn headway).

 North America

 Boston

 An inbound-only cross-platform transfer is provided between the MBTA Orange Line and Green Line at North Station.
 Outbound transfers must be done by changing levels.
 There is another cross-platform interchange at Kenmore so riders can transfer among the different Green Line branches.

 Chicago

 In the Chicago "L" metro network, Howard, Wilson, Belmont, and Fullerton stations offer cross-platform interchange in the same direction between different services on the North Side Main Line.
 All stations are served by the Red Line at all times and by the Purple Line at peak times; the Brown Line and Yellow Line also serve some of these stations.
+The Metra Electric District and South Shore Line also have a cross-platform setup at 57th Street station.
+However, due to a non-competition agreement, South Shore Line passengers can only transfer to the Metra Electric District northbound to Millennium Station while Metra Electric District passengers can only transfer to the South Shore Line southbound to South Bend or Dyer.